papatakabookclub/BLIS-PYQs/index.md

 ### Term-End Examination June, 2021
 **Part-I Answer any four, in about 500 words each.
 (4*4=40)**

+1.1 What is meant by Current Awareness Service (CAS) ?
+Describe the steps of preparing Current Contents type of CAS.
+1.2 Describe how you can provide SDI service to your users.
+Illustrate with the help of a flowchart.
+1.3 Define technical digest.
+Describe its various categories.
+1.4 Write an essay on translation services in India.
+1.5 What is social networking ?
+Describe the features of any three social networking sites.
+1.6 Explain the concept of web marketing mix.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+2.1 Describe the different ways of arranging entries in an adhoc bibliography.
+2.2 What information do you need for compilation of a list of forthcoming conferences ?
+2.3 Describe the functions and uses of Reviews.
+2.4 Describe the factors that determine the efficiency of document delivery service.
+2.5 Describe various species of Blogs.
+2.6 Describe the salient features of LibraryThing, GuruLib and Revish.
+2.7 Discuss the features of web collaborative tools.
+2.8 Describe the items covered in a web marketing plan for a library.

+---

 ### Term-End Examination December, 2020
 **Part-I Answer any four, in about 500 words each.
 (4*4=40)**